Whether you love it, tolerate it, or dread it, homework has been a part of our educational journey for generations.

 It’s the extra assignment, the weekend reading, the math worksheet, or the essay you stay up late writing.
 But have you ever paused and thought: What is homework?
 Or asked, who invented homework, and why has it become such an essential part of schooling around the world?

-In this article, we’ll break down the definition of homework trace its surprising history, explore the myths and realities surrounding who created homework, and examine why it still holds value (and faces debate) in today’s education system.
+In this article, we’ll break down the definition of homework trace its surprising history, explore the myths and realities surrounding, who created homework, examine why it still holds value (and faces debate) in today’s education system and and look at how technology specifically AI homework helpers is completely changing the way we do assignments

 What Is Homework?